ayanhmm/spandaai-platform/foundation/data_management/Setup/README.md

    - **Convert Record:** Write data to HDFS in a supported format (like Parquet or Avro).
    - **MonitorActivity:** Monitor data flow inactivity and alert if data hasn't arrived in a set time.
 Example: Alert if no sensor data arrives in 5 minutes.
    - **ValidateRecord:** Ensure incoming data conforms to a schema (like Avro/JSON Schema).
+   - **ListS3:**
+      - List all objects inside a bucket.
+      - **Note:** If you intend to access the objects via some other processor such as GetS3ObjectMetadata, then set the value of `Record Writer` to no value set otherwise the processor will not be able to locate the S3 object.
+      - Rest of the configuration properties similar to PutS3Object as described before.
+   - **GetS3ObjectMetadata:**
+      - Used to extract the meta data of various files from minio by pairing up with ListS3.
+      - The configuration properties are similar to PutS3Object as described before.

+   - **Merge Record:**
+      - Concatenate various flowfiles into a single flowfile
+      - Can be used if you want to save multiple records from kafka as a single table/file to a S3 Destination.

 ## Setting up Nifi to publish data to Kafka from a .csv file